MicrosoftEdge/WebView2Feedback/specs/ClientCertificate.md

   /// Add an event handler for the ClientCertificateRequested event.
   /// The ClientCertificateRequested event is raised when the WebView2
   /// is making a request to an HTTP server that needs a client certificate
+  /// for HTTP authentication and when there is atleast one mutually trusted certitifcate.
-  /// for HTTP authentication.
-Read more about HTTP client certificates at
+  /// Read more about HTTP client certificates at
   /// [RFC 8446 The Transport Layer Security (TLS) Protocol Version 1.3](https://tools.ietf.org/html/rfc8446).
   ///
   /// With this event you have several options for responding to client certificate requests: